ebatty/MathToolsforNeuroscience/README.md

-# Mathematical Tools for Neuroscientists (Neuro 212 at Harvard)
+# Mathematical Tools for Neuroscience (Neuro 212 at Harvard)

 Developed and taught by Ella Batty, Lucy Lai, Alex Chen, and John Assad